PSrandula/cloudchat-app/README.md

 # 🌩️ CloudChat – Real-Time Chat Application

-CloudChat is a Firebase-based real-time chat application built as part of the DETZ Global Internship program (Task 5).
+CloudChat is a Firebase-based real-time chat application.
 It supports real-time messaging, user authentication, and responsive design with optional features like image sharing.

 ## 👨‍💻 Team Members
 - Sudesi Samarakoon